LegendaryLinux/FidelisComponents/LoadMoreTable/README.md

 value "Guinan" in its `last` property, but `<b>Guinan</b>` will be rendered instead.

+### loadingComponent (Component, optional)
+A component to show in place of the "Load More" button while data is loading.
+If not provided, defaults to a spinning FontAwesome icon.

+### buttonPosition (String, optional)
+Controls the alignment of the "Load More" button below the table.
+Accepts one of `left`, `middle`, or `right`.
+Defaults to `middle`.

 ### initialMarker (String, optional)
 If provided, the initial request will be made using the provided marker.